-I am a Shanahan Foundation Fellow at the Allen Institute and at the University of Washington in Seattle.
+I am a Scientist and a Shanahan Fellow at the Allen Institute and the University of Washington in Seattle.

 I completed my Ph.D. in Electrical and Computer Engineering from Carnegie Mellon University.
 My thesis advisor was Prof. Pulkit Grover.